BEST EXHIBITIONS IN LONDON

-Jet off to outer space without leaving London (or the ground for that matter) with the immersive NASA display on the big screens at Outernet; The V&A is is celebrating some of the biggest divas of our time with major exhibition DIVA; and dive into the world of AI at the Science Gallery London, which is looking at the technological phenomenon from a different perspective with its new exhibition, AI: Who’s Looking After Me?
+Jet off to outer space without leaving London (or the ground for that matter) with the immersive Moonwalkers experience narrated by Tom Hanks at Lightroom.
+The V&A is is celebrating some of the biggest divas of our time with major exhibition DIVA; and dive into the world of Wes Anderson with the latest exhibition from the Accidentally Wes Anderson crew.

 If you’re a fan of an interactive exhibition, there’s one based on the life and work of Vincent Van Gogh open in London right now, and Yayoi Kusama is back at the Tate Modern with another one of her immersive exhibitions featuring an Infinity Room.
 Whether you’re looking for exhibitions today, exhibitions this weekend or you want to stay on top of all upcoming art exhibitions, we’ve got you covered.